Civil Rights Vocabulary

 Not complying to discriminatory laws in a peaceful manner such as lunch-counter sit-ins, marches and boycotts

-Civil rights organization that advocated nonviolent protest; formed in 1957 by Dr. Martin Luther King, Jr., and other leaders.
-It's goal was to end all forms of segregation in a peaceful way.
+Civil rights organization closely related to MLK.
+Its goal was to end all forms of segregation in a peaceful way

-mixing the Caucasian and the Black races.
-They were able to use/go to the same places.
+Mixing the Caucasian and African American Races.
+They were able to use/go to the same places

-a tax forced on adults equally in order for them to vote- discriminates against poor adults
+A tax forced on adults equally in order for them to vote

 Depriving black people the right to vote

 chapter 21 test

 OTHER SETS BY THIS CREATOR

 Destinos Episodes 13-24